When you’re fighting to get debt free, it can be tough to stay motivated. At least one of these 14 tips are sure to work for you.

 Create a little competition.
 Can you beat the date that the calculator gave you?
 What can you do to get out of debt before your debt free date?

 4. Knock Off the Free Time

 Do you tend to spend money when you’re bored?
 Then stop being bored!

 Find a cheap or free hobby that will keep you busy enough that you don’t have time to waste money.
 Training for a race requires a small investment up front, but takes more time than money.

 If you want a double whammy, get a side job.
 Not only will you be too busy to spend, but you’ll also additional money to throw at debt.
 If you don’t have time for a side job, you can at least spend time earning Swagbucks.

 You could also take surveys and make a few extra bucks!

 5. Don’t break the chain.

-Challenge yourself to go as long as possible without doing things that derail your progress.
-If you tend to waste money on fast food, how many days can you go without hitting the drive thru?
+How long can you last?
+Let’s say you tend to waste money on fast food.
+See how many days can you go without hitting the drive thru!
 Challenge yourself to beat your old time.